What is Foundation year and who is it for?

 Foundation year – costs

-The advantages of a Foundation degree
+Advantages of a foundation degree

-Increased chances on admission
+Increased chances of admission

 Direct access to the university

-The year zero allows you to get to know the university of your choice directly and see if this is the right place for you.
-Unlike the gap year, which you will use to study at home and improve your high school final exams, you can meet lecturers and students during the Foundation, which will help you to decide on your next steps.
+The zero year allows you to get to know your chosen university directly and see if it is the right place for you.
+Unlike your gap year, which you’ll use to study at home and improve your matric, during Foundation you can get to know the lecturers and students, which will help you decide on your next steps.